 Both clubs offer wedding venues or private function opportunities and excellent facilities to make any event shine.
 The menus are succulent and tempting, and the ambiance and atmosphere, catered by expert staff, are unforgettable.

 These clubs are fully equipped and constantly improved; these top-notch clubs offer driving ranges, pro shops, lessons, putting greens, short game facilities, and superb clubhouse restaurants to finish the game.

 11. Clay Coyote Gallery and Pottery

-Clay Coyote offers not only exceptionally fine, handmade pottery that is beautiful and practical, but they also foster emerging artists and keep an ancient art form of fire clay alive.
+Clay Coyote offers not only exceptionally fine, handmade pottery that is beautiful and practical, but they also fosters emerging artists and keeps an ancient art form of fire clay alive.

 The business is very committed to family and the craft, and if you can, take a course or buy a stunning piece of pottery art.

 If you can plan your visit, check out this outstanding Hutchinson Visitors’ Guide in a handy PDF that lists everything from handy maps to emergency information and lodging details.
 There is always something happening in Hutchinson for your entertainment.

 Each month has interesting opportunities to explore the city and meet locals for special events and festivals.
 In February, experience the Winter Fest on the fairgrounds, sip hot cider while watching or riding on a dog sled, or be introduced to guests from the University of Minnesota Raptor Center, slip on your skates, and try a game of shinny, or browse local wares.

 In July, pack a picnic and join the locals in the park; in September, wash your bare feet in grape juice at the Crow River Winery.
 Finish all your gift shopping at the Main Street Christmas Market in December.
 See pages 12-13 in the Visitor Guide for an updated calendar.